AOA Show Rules & Guidelines will be followed for the entire show.

 Beginning with the AOA 2007 National Conference (May 16-20, 2007), Exhibitors will also be required to disclose business and financial relationships with Judges and be required to acknowledge animals entered into the competitions that are not allowed to show in front of certain Judges at each show they attend.
 Beginning with the AOA National Conference, this disclosure will now be required from exhibitors during registration periods for all AOA Certified Shows.
 This is being done to make sure Exhibitors understand the written rules and to eliminate confusion for Exhibitors & Handlers about which alpacas, Exhibitors & Handlers cannot walk into a Judge’s show ring during competition.

-Using your 2017 AOA Show Division Handbook, please see Part 5.
-Rules & Ethics for All Show Participants; Section 2 S. An alpaca/fleece is disqualified from competition if….
+Using your 2018 AOA Show Division Handbook, please see Part 5.
+Rules & Ethics for All Show Participants; Section 2 S.

 Also, please review the following list of ABR Fall Festival Judges and their assignments: